 Doctor of Philosophy

 French.
 The doctoral program is offered in either French literature or French linguistics.
-An examination committee is formed for each candidate which, with the graduate adviser, oversees the student's progress and eventually administers a comprehensive examination based on coursework and reading lists.
+An examination committee is formed for each candidate; with the graduate adviser, the committee oversees the student's progress and eventually administers a comprehensive examination based on coursework and reading lists.